Skip to content

 5. Update the simulation

-6. Delete the clock
+6. Delete the simulation

-You can advance the clock’s time, monitor changes, and update the simulation as often as you need to test different cases.
+You can advance the time, monitor changes, and update the simulation as often as you need to test different cases.

-Create a clock and set its time
+Create a simulation and set its time

 1. Go to the Subscriptions section under the Billing tab.

-2. Click the test clocks link in the banner.
+2. Click Simulations link in the banner.

 3. Click New simulation.